 Despite the fact that Majuro is the country’s largest population center, with about 35,000 residents, the waters are remarkably clear and rich in sea life (especially on the ocean sides and at the main pass, Kalalin).
 If you are a certified diver/s you can charter the 25-foot sports boat Wasabi with Captain Cary Evarts (firstname.lastname@example.org or Read More

-To dive Bikini Atoll you must be in contact with either Bikini Local Government’s July Note at her email address or a representative of Indies Trader.
-The Bikini Story Bikini Atoll, which was the site of numerous atomic bombs in the 1940s and 1950s and has the world’s largest diveable wrecks, but it is not so easy Read More
+To dive Bikini Atoll you must be in contact with either Bikini Local Government or a representative of Indies Trader.
+The Bikini Story Bikini Atoll, which was the site of numerous atomic bombs in the 1940s and 1950s and has the world’s largest diveable wrecks, but it is not so easy to access these today.
+Read More

-Years ago, World War II buff Matt Holly made a number of underwater reports at various atolls.
+Years ago, World War II buff Matt Holly made a number of historic dive sites in the Marshall Islands’ atolls.
 These were mostly done in the late 1990s for the RMI Historic Preservation Office, but still have some relevance.
 Click on the relevant pdf to start the download.
-Matt Holly Kwajalein Underwater Report Matt Holly Majuro Underwater Report Read More
+Matt Holly Kwajalein Underwater Report Matt Holly Read More

-The Historic Preservation Office, found in the Internal Affairs (IA) building, requires all divers to pay for a one-year dive permit ($50).
+The Historic Preservation Office, found in the Ministry of Culture and Internal Affairs building, requires all divers to pay for a one-year dive permit ($50).
 Even with this permit, some atolls have other fees.
 These include Bikini and Wotje.
 It’s best to ask IA staff for advice before diving or check with the yachting community.
+Read More